csruiliu/feathr-pqo/docs/dev_guide/dev-guide.md

 ---
 layout: default
-title: Feathr Developer Guides
+title: Developer Guides
-nav_order: 5
 has_children: true
 permalink: docs/dev_guide
 ---
-# Feathr Developer Guide
+# Developer Guide

 This folder includes guides for Feathr developers.
 Users should refer to Feathr User Guide on how-to and the concepts